20 Greatest Computer Programmers Of All Time

 The list is made by analyzing the performance of 1.5 million developers who take new coding challenges on HackerRank to improve their coding skills.

 The report shows that Chinese developers outscore all other countries in the data structure, functional programming, and mathematics challenges, while Russians dominate in algorithms.
-Surprisingly, United States came in 28th despite being home to the most number of tech giants and industry luminaries.
+Surprisingly, the United States ranked 28th, despite being home to many of the world’s most prominent tech giants and industry luminaries.

 What are the best programming languages for Artificial Intelligence?